ejr4mhs/node/README.md

 # Node
 ![](tools/images/forge-coral-banner.png)

 Welcome!
-Node is an eight-week introductory data science course offered by [Forge (formerly HackCville)](https://joinforge.co/), where you'll pick up **core data literacy skills** and apply them in domains of interest.
+Data Science is an eight-week introductory data science course offered by [Forge (formerly HackCville)](https://joinforge.co/), where you'll pick up **core data literacy skills** and apply them in domains of interest.

 Among other things, we'll learn the foundations of *data manipulation*, *exploratory data analysis*, *machine learning*, and apply them towards our own areas of interests in projects.
 Though the course assumes some basic knowledge of programming or familiarity with Python, all are welcome.